Should Your Business Accept Bitcoin?

 6. Some commercial loans include a prepayment premium or penalty.

 Some commercial lenders use a prepayment penalty or premium to compensate the lender for the loss of the anticipated revenue stream if a loan is paid in full before the maturity date.
-A prepayment penalty can add a significant amount to the payoff the commercial loan, depending on the terms and the timing of the payoff.
+A prepayment penalty can add a significant amount to the payoff of the commercial loan, depending on the terms and the timing of the payoff.

 7. When real estate is used as collateral, an attorney must handle the loan closing.